Air New Zealand: Head office

-The Air New Zealand head office, "The Hub," is a 15600 m² office park located at the corner of Beaumont and Fanshawe streets in Wynyard Quarter, Auckland.
+The Air New Zealand head office, "The Hub", is a 15600 m² office park located at the corner of Beaumont and Fanshawe streets in Wynyard Quarter, Auckland.
 The office includes two connected six-level buildings.
 The facility consists of a lot of glass to allow sunlight and therefore reduce electricity consumption.
 The building does not have cubicle walls.
-Lights automatically turn off at 7:30 A.M. and turn on at 6 P.M.
 Sensors throughout the building can turn on lights if they detect human activity, and turn off lights if human activity is not detected for 15 minutes.
 The buildings cost $60 million New Zealand dollars to build and develop.
 From late September to early October 2006 the airline moved 1,000 employees from four buildings in the Auckland CBD and other buildings elsewhere.

 The company previously had its head office in the Quay Tower in the CBD.
-In its history the airline had its head office in Airways House on Customs Street East.
+In its history the airline had its head office in Airways House on Customs Street East, from about 1948 to 1973.

 The company also occupies premises at the Smales Farm Business Park in Takapuna on the North Shore, adjacent to the bus station and Northern motorway.
 It is home to the Contact Centre staff (additional to those at 'The Hub'), Tandem Travel and other services.

 Subsidiaries

 Operations subsidiaries

 Air New Zealand Cargo is the only current subsidiary of Air New Zealand Limited.

-Air New Zealand had wholly owned subsidiary regional airlines – Air Nelson, Mount Cook Airline and Eagle Airways– that served secondary destinations in New Zealand.
+Air New Zealand previously had wholly owned subsidiary regional airlines – Air Nelson, Mount Cook Airline and Eagle Airways – that served regional destinations throughout New Zealand.
 Together they made up Air New Zealand Link.
-On 26 August 2016 Eagle Airways ceased operations, in late 2019 Air Nelson and Mount Cook Airline were merged into its parent's operations.
+On 26 August 2016, Eagle Airways ceased operations – Air Nelson and Mount Cook Airline followed in late 2019 and both were merged into its parent's operations.